Table of Contents

 One of the most unique aspects of Vali’s story is how quickly he reached adulthood and accomplished the task for which he was born.

-The god of the sun Balder was the favorite of Frigg and Odin but he was tragically killed by mistake by his own twin, the blind god Höðr.
+Balder, the god associated with beauty, fairness, innocence, and peace, was the favorite of Frigg and Odin but he was tragically killed by mistake by his own twin, the blind god Höðr.
 The murder wasn’t intentional, as Höðr was tricked into killing Balder by the god of mischief Loki.

 In a stunning display of female solidarity, the giantess Rindr gave birth to Vali on that same day so that he could instantly grow into an adult and avenge the death of Frigg’s favorite son.
 Across all of Norse mythology, Odin is often described as cheating on Frigg with other goddesses and giantesses, but this was probably one instance of adultery that Frigg didn’t mind.